alexandriaproject-io/llm-inference/docs/rest-api-uml.md

 # Large Language Model Inference Service REST API Flow Documentation

 The LLM Inference Service provides two primary endpoints for generating text: a single prompt endpoint and a batch prompt endpoint.
 The service architecture is designed to handle requests efficiently and return generated text through HTTP streaming or in a full response.

 ## Endpoints

 - `POST /api/generate-one`: For generating text from a single prompt.
 - `POST /api/generate-batch`: For generating text from multiple prompts in a batch.

 ## Response Codes

 Both endpoints use standard HTTP response codes to indicate the status of a request:

+- `POST /api/generate-one`:
+    - `200 OK`: The request has been successfully processed, and the response body contains the generated text.
+        - Check for the **EOS** (`</s>`) token at the end.
+            - If **it's there**, it means the **model finished generating the response**.
+            - If **it's not there**, then the model **stopped due to reaching max_length**.

+- `POST /api/generate-batch`:
     - `200 OK`: The request has been successfully processed, and the response body contains the generated text, which was concluded because the end of the sequence (`eos`) was reached.
     - `206 Partial Content`: This status code is returned when a response is streamed back in chunks or if the request has been partially fulfilled due to reaching the maxLength limit specified in the request.

 ![Single Inference UML Diagram](path-to-single-inference-image)

 ## HTTP Streaming

 The single endpoint (`POST /api/generate-one`) supports HTTP streaming, allowing clients to receive the response in a streamed fashion as the text is being generated.
 This method is especially useful when dealing with large texts or when real-time processing is desired.

 ## Batch Processing

 The batch endpoint (`POST /api/generate-batch`) does not support HTTP streaming.
 When using this endpoint, the entire response, which includes generated text for all prompts in the batch, is returned once processing is complete.

 ## Notes on Service Behavior

 - The service returns text directly in the response body, not wrapped in JSON.
 - HTTP streaming, as depicted in the UML sequence diagrams, represents the service sending data in chunks, not the `206 Partial Content` responses.

 ## UML Diagrams